evcc-io/evcc/templates/README.md

 `loglevel` defindes the name that can be used in the `levels` configuration for adjusting the log level of individual devices/components/...

-## `paramsbase`

-`paramsbase` allows to use a predefined set of params, so they don't need to be redefined in each template.
-The `example` and `default` values for each predefined value can be overwritten.

-**Possible values**:

-- `vehicle`: Provides a set of params that are used in most vehicles

 ## `params`

 `params` describes the set of parameters the user needs to provide a value for.

+## `base`

+`base` reference value of a predefined params set defined in `parambaselist.yaml`, so these params don't need to be redefined in each template.
+The `example` and `default` values for each predefined value can be overwritten.

 ### `name`